Get

 3. Harlequin Great Danes Are Incredibly Rare

 Great Danes are available in various colors and patterns, with some being rarer than others.
-The incredibly rare harlequin pattern is caused by a Merle (M) gene mutation, resulting in distinctive cow-like markings.
+The harlequin pattern is caused by the interaction of the merle (M) gene with harlequin-specific genetic modifiers, resulting in distinctive cow-like markings.

 According to the AKC breed standard, the Harlequin Great Dane’s base color is white with torn black patches throughout.
-The breed standard mentions that merle patches are normal.1 There are also several mismarked Harlequin Great Danes, such as a brindle coat pattern, blue Harlequin Great Dane, and Merlequin Great Dane.
+The breed standard mentions that merle patches are normal.1 There are also several mismarked Harlequin Great Danes, such as merle-patterned harlequins, blue-based harlequins, and so-called “merlequin” dogs, which are not recognized by the AKC breed standard.

 great dane dog standing on grass